 I should’ve held out for a bigger insurance settlement.

-I get that my pain is a source of irritation and frustration for those around me.
+I get that my pain can be a source of irritation and frustration for those around me.
 I’m sorry that people with chronic conditions are an inconvenience.
-But perhaps instead of getting irritated and impatient, people could try empathy.
-I get that other people’s problems can be difficult and inconvenient for people.
+Perhaps, instead of getting irritated and impatient, the people who aren’t afflicted could try empathy?
+Or even patient and a non-loaded silence?

 Be kind.
 You never know what someone is going through.